Vascular Interventional Radiologic Technology Internship (Florida)

 When you successfully complete the Vascular Interventional Radiologic Technology Internship, you will receive a certificate of completion from Mayo School of Health Sciences.

-Graduates will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) vascular-interventional (VI) registry, which provides graduates nationally recognized credentials to practice vascular interventional radiology.
+Graduates are eligible to sit for the American Registry of Radiologic Technologists (ARRT) vascular-interventional (VI) registry, which provides graduates with nationally recognized credentials to practice vascular interventional radiology.
 Individual states may have other requirements.

-For phases one, two, three and five, your hours will be 9 a.m. to 5 p.m.
-For phase four, your hours will be 7 a.m. to 3 p.m. plus a maximum of five on-call training weekends.
+For phases one, two, three and five, your hours are 8 a.m. to 4:30 p.m.
+For phase four, your hours are 7 a.m. to 3 p.m., plus a maximum of five on-call training weekends.